oneofakindgentleman/oneofakindgentleman.github.io/_posts/2015-06-28-mysa-guestbook.md

 permalink: mysa-guestbook
 ---

 A number of people posted comments in Richard's guest book on the website for the San Antonio Express-News.
-That guest book is disappearing on the 4th July so the current entries have been transcribed here:
+That guest book is disappearing on the 4th July so the current entries have been archived here:

 > Richard was a very nice man and always pleasant to work with.
 He will be missed.
 His comittment to patient care and service was above and beyond. ~  Judy Ramos, San Antonio, Texas.
 June 11, 2015